jescrich/libraries/docs/workflow/quickstart.md

 ## Step 3: Define the Workflow

-Create a workflow definition that outlines the states and transitions for the order:
+Create a workflow definition that outlines the states and transitions for the order:

 ```typescript
 // order.workflow.ts